5 Tips If You Are Nervous About College

 Paying For College

 Another source of anxiety when it comes to preparing for college is the finances.
 College can be expensive, and figuring out how to pay for tuition, books, and living expenses is a confusing process.
-There are multiple options that students can utilize to help cover the cost of their education though.
+Luckily, there are multiple options that students can utilize to help cover the cost of their education.

 The Free Application for Federal Student Aid (FAFSA) allows students to apply for federal student aid.
-This aid can come in the form of grants or federal student loans.
+This aid can come in the form of scholarships, grants, work-study, or federal student loans.
 Grants from the government usually do not need to be repaid, whereas loans do need to be repaid.

-Students who are eligible to take out federal grants and loans may benefit from doing so before looking into private student loans.
-Federal loans come with certain benefits, such as deferment, that private loans may not.
+Students who are eligible to take out federal loans may benefit from doing so before looking into private student loans.
+Federal loans come with certain benefits, such as deferment and income-based repayment plans, that private loans may not.

-If students are not eligible for federal aid or the aid isn’t enough to cover their costs, applying for scholarships is another option.
+If students are not eligible for federal aid or the aid isn’t enough to cover their costs, applying for additional scholarships is one option.
 Scholarships are widely available and the eligibility criteria varies for each scholarship.
-Some scholarships are need-based whereas some are merit-based.
-Scholarships are offered from a wide variety of sources such as schools, private corporations, community organizations, religious groups, and more.
+Some scholarships are need-based, whereas some are merit-based.
+Scholarships are offered by schools, private corporations, community organizations, religious groups, and more.

 Taking out private student loans is another option for helping to fund a college education.
 The eligibility for private loans will usually depend on a student’s (or cosigner’s) credit history and income.
 When considering private student loans, students should remember that each institution will have its own terms for the loans.